Sfera Ebbasta: Rockstar (2017–2018)

-Collaborations and Famoso (2018–present)
+Collaborations and Famoso (2018–2024)

 After Rockstar, Sfera Ebbasta has collaborated with many Italian and non-rappers in some tracks, without announcing a new album.

-His first featured appearance was on 22 May 2020 when Italian rapper DrefGold released his second album Elo, in which Sfera Ebbasta was featured in the single "Elegante".
+In September 2019, he was a judge on The X Factor Italy.
+His first featured music appearance was on 22 May 2020 when Italian rapper DrefGold released his second album Elo, in which Sfera Ebbasta was featured in the single "Elegante".
 On 5 June the single "Miami" was released; it is the result of a collaboration with US rapper Ronny J and Argentinian rapper Duki, while a week later it was the turn of "M' manc", a single recorded with the producer Shablo and the Neapolitan rapper Geolier.

-On 26 June Italian rapper Gué Pequeno released his seventh album, Mr. Fini, in which Sfera Ebbasta duets with him on the track "Immortale".
+On 26 June, Italian rapper Gué Pequeno released his seventh album, Mr. Fini, in which Sfera Ebbasta duets with him on the track "Immortale".
 Another collaboration occurs on 10 July when Mahmood released the single "Dorado", realized with Sfera Ebbasta himself and Colombian rapper Feid.
-The last collaboration was on 11 September, when Padre, figlio e spirito, the second studio album of the trap group FSK Satellite, was released and Sfera Ebbasta appeared in the track "Soldi sulla carta".
+The last collaboration was on 11 September, when Padre figlio e spirito, the second studio album of the trap group FSK Satellite, was released and Sfera Ebbasta appeared in the track "Soldi sulla carta".

-At the beginning of October 2020 Sfera Ebbasta released on Instagram a teaser to announce his third studio album.
-On the 13th of that month it announced the title, FAMO$O (Italian word for FAMOU$, with the S stylized as dollar symbol), and its tracklist, characterized for the first time ever by several important and relevant collaborations, with names which are worldwide known as Offset, Future, Steve Aoki, Diplo and J Balvin.
-Curiously, the only Italian collaboration is with Marracash and Gué Pequeno in a track; the publication of the project is scheduled for 20 November 2020.
-Also involved in the project are some important producers as Steve Aoki, Diplo and London on da Track.
-Moreover, another curiosity will be represented in the last track "$€ Freestyle", because it will be the first track produced by Sfera Ebbasta himself.
+In early October 2020, Sfera Ebbasta shared an Instagram teaser announcing his third studio album.
+On October 13, he revealed the title, *FAMO$O* (Italian for “famous,” with the S stylised as a dollar sign), and the tracklist, which for the first time includes major international collaborations with Offset, Future, Steve Aoki, Diplo, and J Balvin.
+The only Italian collaboration is with Marracash and Gué Pequeno on one track.
+Scheduled for release on November 20, 2020, the album also features production from Steve Aoki, Diplo, and London on da Track.
+The final track, “$€ Freestyle,” is notable for being the first song produced by Sfera Ebbasta himself.

 Alongside the musical project Sfera Ebbasta released the documentary of the same name, exclusively on Prime Video, which shows some anecdotes of his musical growth and the making-of the new album.

-On 28 October, he released the first single "Bottiglie Privè", the unique which is produced by his producer Charlie Charles, who is executive producer of the entire album.
+On 28 October, he released the first single "Bottiglie privè", the unique which is produced by his producer Charlie Charles, who is executive producer of the entire album.

 With the release of Famoso, a collaboration with the famous American fast food restaurant chain KFC was announced.

-In July 2021, his collaboration with Italian rapper Blanco titled "Mi fai impazzire" ("You drive me crazy") peaked at #1 on the Italian singles chart, giving him his 18th number one single, and is certified seventh platinum by FIMI.
+In July 2021, his collaboration with Italian rapper Blanco titled "Mi fai impazzire" ("You drive me crazy") peaked at No. 1 on the Italian singles chart, giving him his 18th number one single, and is certified seventh platinum by FIMI.